rombrew/phobia/doc/GettingStarted.md

 	                          +--/ --+
 ```

-You also can use an USB connection if your hardware has one.
+**WARNING**: You also can use an USB connection if your hardware has one.

 ## Software